MicrosoftDocs/azure-media-services/media-services/latest/includes/task-stop-streaming-endpoint-portal.md

 ### Stop a streaming endpoint in the portal

 1. Navigate to the Media Services account you want to work with.
 1. Select **Streaming endpoints**.
-The Streaming enpoints page will appear.
+The Streaming endpoints page will appear.
-1. Select the streaming enpoint you want to start.
+1. Select the streaming endpoint you want to start.
 The detail screen for the streaming endpoint will appear.
 1. Select **Stop**.
 A warning prompt will appear.
 1. Select the **Yes** button in the warning.